Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Perspective-Taking

-Crucially, therapeutic techniques that actively promote perspective-taking beyond oneself, or those that effectively ground attention in present sensory experience, have been shown to counteract this inward spiral of DMN overactivity (Gotink et al., 2016).
-By shifting focus from internal, pain-focused rumination to external observations or present-moment sensations, individuals can learn to disengage from the DMN's self-referential loop, thereby reducing the intensity and pervasiveness of the pain experience.
+Crucially, therapeutic approaches that encourage looking beyond oneself, or those that effectively anchor attention in current sensory experiences, have been shown to counteract this inward spiral of DMN overactivity.
+By shifting focus from internal, pain-focused rumination to external observations or present-moment sensations, individuals can learn to disengage from the DMN's self-referential loop, thereby potentially reducing the intensity and pervasiveness of the pain experience.

 4